 From a very dear friend and sister in Christ whom God has radically healed physically and spiritually in the past year and a half.
-For decades, Radiant could not receive love from God, herself or from anyone and was imprisoned spiritually and emotionally.
+For decades, Radiant could not receive love from God, herself or from anyone and was imprisoned physically, spiritually, and emotionally.
 How I praise God for what He is doing in her life!
 This sister’s issues were often the opposite of my issues – and help to provide a much needed different perspective from my own.

 About the post, “Being Vulnerable and Direct Feels Wrong!” – I totally thought like the wife who had objections to speaking in direct, vulnerable ways my whole life.

 SOME RANDOM THOUGHTS:

 This way of thinking makes us a victim and voiceless, then we freak out on someone when they put that teeny straw on top of our huge anger that we aren’t allowed to admit, or have, or own, or do anything about.
 And it makes us jealous of wives who “have because they ask,” annoyed that they are so unapologetically “demanding” as we see it.
 My old way of thinking was about “righteously” refusing to have needs, emotions, demands.

 It makes you really sick!
 Emotionally, physically and spiritually.
 To receive nothing good and only receive bad truly makes us toxic.